femaleistp/AssignmentMangementSystem_FinalDelivery_Spring2025/BugReports.md

 ---

-### BUG-2025-353: AssignmentPriority Enum Not Validated in API
+### BUG-2025-353: AssignmentPriority Enum Not Validated in ConsoleUI
 **Reported by:** API Tester
 **Date:** 2025-06-11

 **Steps to Reproduce:**
+- Launch Console UI
+- Choose "Add Assignment"
+- Enter valid title and description
-- Send POST request with invalid priority (e.g., "Extreme")
+- Enter an invalid priority (e.g., "Extreme")
-- App throws unhandled exception

 **Root Cause:**
-ConsoleUI directly passes user input to the Assignment constructor without validation
+Previously, `ConsoleUI` passed raw string input directly to the `Assignment` constructor without validating it.
+This caused the app to throw an exception on invalid enum values.

 **Fix:**
-Validate input before creating the Assignment object; reject blank titles/descriptions
+Input validation was added using `Enum.TryParse()` to ensure only valid values (Low, Medium, High) are accepted before calling the `Assignment` constructor.

 **Test Added:**
-Unit test for AddAssignment() with empty strings and manual test for UI validation
+Manual testing was performed through the Console UI.
+Invalid input now triggers a validation message and prevents assignment creation.

 ---